McTimoney for Dogs

 - Crying out, whimpering or stiffness when getting up

 - Difficulty walking upstairs or getting into cars

 - Showing signs of discomfort when being stroked on their back

 - Excessive grooming

-- Behavioural changes, dog becoming shy or less affectionate
+- Behavioural changes, dog becoming shy or aggression towards other dogs

 The Benefits of McTimoney for Dogs

 All dogs, regardless of their level of activity, can injure themselves, causing soft tissue damage, muscle tension or misalignment of joints.
 Sports therapy, such as McTimoney chiropractic, can be used as a one-off therapy to resolve a specific issue or a regular treatment to help prevent injury and maintain performance levels.